Marchen/esj71web/web/faq.md

 ### The speaker of the meeting which was scheduled to participate on-site suddenly asked for a remote presentation.
 Is it possible to change it?

-Yes, it is.
+~~Yes, it is.
 Please contact us at least 10 days before ESJ71 starts, using the [inquiry form](contact), as it may affect the preparation at the venue.
-If you need to change your presentation to a remote presentation on the day of the meeting, please contact the venue staff before the meeting starts.
+If you need to change your presentation to a remote presentation on the day of the meeting, please contact the venue staff before the meeting starts.~~
+2023-10-29: This is currently under consideration.
+Information will be provided as soon as details are finalized.

 ### A speaker who was scheduled to attend the meeting remotely has suddenly requested to give a presentation on-site.
 Is it possible to change it?